tnpriyanka12/tictactoe/README.md

 ---- KNOWN BUGS ------
--> When game is drawn , only X is printing in box - fixed -> Multi game mode is not enabled from screen, works when variable is set in JS file -> image mode (not working)
+-> (Fixed) When game is drawn , only X is printing in box - fixed -> (Fixed) Multi game mode is not enabled from screen, works when variable is set in JS file -> image mode (not working)
 -> AI is not at all intelligent.
 Just puts X in random boxes ->Errors during AI mode, but game works !!
--> multiple box clicks x
+-> multiple  clicks  in single box needs to be disabled -> Game doesn't reset scores when multiple plays is clicked again.
+Score resets only when another mode is selected -> Randomly, boxes only print 'X'.
+Cant figure out why ???

 -------FEATURES------
 Single game MODE